plrguez/fuse-od-source/Platform/readme.txt

 ---------------------
 ### Triple Buffer ###
 ---------------------
 There is an experimental implementation for triple buffer.
+It affect to the speed.
 It can be activated at General options.
-In general I believe that is not needed, but I've seen diference activating it running some demos on Pentagon's models as "mescaline synesthesia by deMarche".
+In general I believe that is not needed, but I've seen diference activating it on some demos on Pentagon's models as "mescaline synesthesia by deMarche".
 It affect to the speed.

-If tripple buffer is activated ther will be an [B] at status line.
+If tripple buffer is activated then an [B] will be at status line.

-Bug: With the triple buffer there are some times when their deactivation make the screen freeze or go to black but the emulator is up and running... probably motivated by some mistake I've done at code.
+Disabling triple buffer sometimes causes the screen to freeze or go black, but the emulator is still running ... probably motivated by some mistake I have made in the code.

-Also you can activate/deactivate triple buffer with this button combo: L1 + R1 + X
+You can activate/deactivate it at General options or with the button combo: L1 + R1 + X

 ---------------------
 ### Media options ###
 ---------------------

-If you have problems loading some programs take into account the compatibility with the diferent systems.
-There are programs than not load or hang in models like +2A or +3.
+If you have problems loading some programs take into account compatibility.
+There are programs that don't load or work in all moddels.
-In internet there are info about this and fixes for diferent models.

-Also take into account than some options in Media options can affect as "Accelerate loaders".
+Also take into account that some options in Media options can affect, as "Accelerate loaders".

 ------------
 ### ROMs ###
 ------------
-Fuse provide some roms for systems and peripherals.
-See int the source directory fuse/roms/README.copyright file for details.
+Fuse provide some roms for the systems and peripherals emulated but not for all models or peripherals that it support.

 You can assign aditional roms from the emulator: